-When we first started out on the road of making denim locallywe did so because we wanted to be sure that our denim was not going to impact on the environment.
+When we first started out on the road of making denim locallywe did so because we wanted to be sure that our denim was not going to impact the environment.
 The pursuit of an ecologically and ethically sound denim was and still is paramount.
 So as a standard we source our yarns only from suppliers that share our values and are committed to sustainable practices.
 Our warp yarn is dyed with Dystar GOTS Version 4 Approved Pre-Reduced Indigo and our weft yarns will always be Oeko-Tex 100 certified.

 Our selvedge looms are as far from the modern looms used in Japanese, Italian and Turkish denim mills as one can get.
-Due to this we are unable to produce a selvedge denim that won’t have subtle inconsistencies.
+Due to this, we are unable to produce selvedge denim that won’t have subtle inconsistencies.
 These are caused by the age of the looms and what is referred to in the industry as “Loom Chatter”.
 This chatter causes our selvedge denim to at times have a “Nep” look and feel.
-Nep is caused when the shuttle pushes in a broken and knotted fill yarn which results in it protruding from the warp surface.
+Nep is caused when the shuttle pushes in a broken and knotted fill yarn which results in it protruding from the warped surface.

 Available on a limited run – LOT 01.
 Complete with certificate of authenticity and signed by our Founder and Creative Director Phil James.
 Designed and hand-made in the UK.

 The finished weight is 400 Gr/m2 or 11.89 Oz/y2, this will increase after washing.